FirstDayAtWork/rsschool-cv/cv.md

 * [email](mailto:ilinmikhail680@gmail.com)

 ## About
-I'm a self-taught developer who enjoys coding for fun!
+* I'm a self-taught developer who enjoys coding for fun!
+* 28 btw
+* I joined RSSchool on the recommendation of a friend

 ## Skills
 * JavaScript (ES6)